-Welcome to EW‘s weekly series ‘How I got my job as…’ where we speak to some incredible entrepreneurs and businesswomen both based in the UAE and globally to find out about their career paths led them to where they are now; what their daily routines look like; the advice they’d give to those starting out; and the hurdles they’ve had to overcome.
+Welcome to EW‘s weekly series ‘How I got my job as…’ where we speak to some incredible entrepreneurs and businesswomen both based in the UAE and globally to find out about their career paths that led them to where they are now; what their daily routines look like; the advice they’d give to those starting out; and the hurdles they’ve had to overcome.

 This week we chat with the founder and creative director of Dubai-based fitness studio Barre Effect, Nora Hameidani.
 Originally hailing from the US, Hameidani relocated to Dubai in 2013 after living in New York City where she trained and instructed with Physique57.

 With a wealth of experience in the fitness space, Hameidani decided to open her own studio Barre Effect, which officially opens this week on January 27, 2021.

 EW sat down with Hameidani to find out more about her impressive career history and what made her want to enter the realm of fitness.

 I really enjoyed maths growing up and it was a subject I felt like I really excelled at however when it came to university my true passion was in the arts and dance.
 Looking back now it shows that I like it when things make sense and are logical which is where my need for the organisation must come in.